 By Sara Skubikowski, AAM Director of Strategic Alliances

-Disease-state and Comorbidity Selection
+Disease-State and Comorbidity Selection Methodology

 AAM contracted with health policy consulting firm Avalere to conduct the mapping of products to specific conditions.
 Avalere conducted the clinical review by assigning each generic product to a list of medical conditions.
-Using high-quality and reliable drug information databases (e.g., Lexicomp Online and Micromedex 2.0) and expertise from a clinical pharmacist, Avalere mapped the products to medical conditions using their approved therapeutic indications.
-The generic products were further stratified by assigning comorbidities using published epidemiological data to determine the 3 most common associated medical conditions.
+Using high-quality and reliable drug information databases (for example, Lexicomp Online and Micromedex 2.0) and expertise from a clinical pharmacist, Avalere mapped the products to medical conditions using their approved therapeutic indications.
+The generic products were further stratified by assigning comorbidities using published epidemiological data to determine the three most common associated medical conditions.

 This approach allowed for an accounting of the patient savings for each medical condition.
 As a general rule, direct savings for any of the listed medical conditions includes all products with an indication for that medical condition.
 As such, the savings may be driven by any product with an indication for that specified condition and not necessarily the most common treatment.
 Savings do not account for the frequency in which providers prescribe each product for an approved or unapproved medical condition.